well-webflow/hybrid-app-starter/README.md

    yarn dev
    ```

-6. Install your app by going to your Webflow Dashboard > Integrations tab and clicking the "Install" button next to your app
+7. Install your app by navigating to `http://localhost:3000` in your web browser.
+This will redirect you to the Webflow Authorization page where you can authorize the app for your workspace.

-7. Open your Webflow Site.
+8. Open your Webflow Site.
 Open the Apps panel and click on your App.
 When the panel opens click the "Launch Development App" button

-8. Click the Authorize button to authenticate your App and start using the Data and Designer APIs
+9. Click the Authorize button to authenticate your App and start using the Data and Designer APIs

 ## 🛠️ Tech Stack